A to Z guide to living in the UK and Southampton

 If your house is classed as one place shared by all tenants, you will only need one TV licence for the property.
 A joint tenancy agreement (contract) would normally indicate that there is only one separately occupied place.

-A charge for the TV licence is £145.50 for a colour licence.
+The charge for the TV licence is £145.50 for a colour licence.
 You will need to renew your licence every year.
 It is a criminal offence to watch TV without a licence and could lead to prosecution and a fine of up to £1,000.

 For more information on TV licences visit www.tvlicensing.co.uk